 - A current email address

-- Most documents must be converted to a pdf (portable document format) before filing
+- Most documents must be in a pdf (portable document format) before filing

 - If you are an attorney, an AT Personal Identification Number

+The rules in Iowa Rules of Electronic Procedure (PDF) in Chapter 16 of the Iowa Court Rules govern the electronic filing of all documents.
 Electronic filing is required in Iowa as provided in Iowa Rules of Electronic Procedure rule 16.304(1).
-The rules in Chapter 16 Iowa Rules of Electronic Procedure (PDF) govern the electronic filing of all documents.
-You can ask for an exception from registration and electronic filing; a request form is available at each courthouse.
+You can ask for an exception from registration and electronic filing; ask the clerk of court at the courthouse for a request form.

 Civil Court Fees

-System outages are posted on the Judicial Branch website, Facebook and Twitter.
-If the eFile system is unavailable, please check back periodically.
+System outages are posted on the IT support site JB Connect, this website, and Twitter.
+When the eFile system is unavailable, please check back periodically.
 If you are unable to meet a deadline due to a technical difficulty, file the document using the soonest available electronic or nonelectronic means.
 The filing is not timely unless the court determines it to be timely.
 See Rule 16.309(2).

 Help from Court Employees